Q:

 C6H5CH2OH KMnO4 (acidic condition) → C6H5CH2O2K MnO2 H2O

-3. in Chemical Reactions
+3. in chemical interactions

-Phenol and benzyl alcohol also behave differently in chemical reactions.
-For example, phenol can react with calcium carbonate to generate white precipitated carbonic acid phenol; while benzyl alcohol cannot react directly with calcium carbonate, and can only react with calcium carbonate under specific conditions (such as acidic environment) to generate the corresponding salt.
+Phenol and benzyl alcohol also behave differently in chemical interactions. to instance, phenol is able to react with calcium carbonate to generate white precipitated carbonic acid phenol; while benzyl alcohol is able tonot react immediately with calcium carbonate, and is able to only react with calcium carbonate under specific conditions (such as acidic ecological stability) to generate the corresponding salt.
+Makes sense, right?.
+Phenol is easily hydrolyzed under alkaline conditions to generate phenolate, while benzyl alcohol is relatively stable under alkaline conditions and isn't easily hydrolyzed.
+This is able to be applied in certain laboratory settings to distinguish between the two substances.

-4. use chemical reagents for identification
+4. But consumption chemical reagents to identification

 5. summary